astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 >
 > `FROM quay.io/astronomer/ap-airflow:1.10.12-buster-onbuild`

-## 8. Deploy to Astronomer
+## Step 8: Deploy to Astronomer

 You're ready to deploy your first DAG to Astronomer Cloud using the Astronomer CLI.

 First, make sure that you're either a Deployment Editor or Admin.
 If you create an Airflow Deployment, you'll be a Deployment Admin by default.

 If you don't have the correct permissions, reach out to someone on your team.
-For a breakdown of Deployment and Workspace-level roles, refer to the [Manage User Permissions](https://www.astronomer.io/docs/cloud/stable/manage-astronomer/workspace-permissions) guide.
+For a breakdown of Deployment and Workspace-level roles, see [Manage User Permissions](https://www.astronomer.io/docs/cloud/stable/manage-astronomer/workspace-permissions) .

-#### A) Authenticate via the Astronomer CLI.
+### a.
+Authenticate via the Astronomer CLI

 To log into Astronomer via the Astronomer CLI, run: